snehaaadn/ToDo-App/README.md

 This is a simple yet efficient ToDo application built using Swift and SwiftUI.
 It allows users to create, manage, and delete daily tasks with a smooth and intuitive interface.
 The app leverages local storage to persist data across sessions without the need for an internet connection.

 🔧 Features:
--Add new tasks with a clean UI
+Add new tasks with a clean UI

--Mark tasks as completed
+Mark tasks as completed

--Delete tasks
+Delete tasks

--Persistent data storage using CoreData
+Persistent data storage using CoreData

--Built using SwiftUI for a modern and responsive design
+Built using SwiftUI for a modern and responsive design

 💡 Technologies Used:
--Swift 5
+Swift 5

--SwiftUI
+SwiftUI

--Local storage
+Local storage (CoreData)

--MVVM architecture
+MVVM architecture

 ## Screenshots